 Coastal wetlands are extremely productive ecosystems made up of mangrove forests and salt marshes.
 They provide essential habitats for various species of fish, crustaceans, and coastal birds, stabilize shorelines, and filter pollutants from runoff.
-Salt marshes occur in low-energy intertidal zones and are dominated by specially-adapted salt-tolerant plants, such as black needle rush (Juncus roemerianus) and cordgrasses (Spartina spp.).
-Although almost 74% of remaining salt marsh habitat is protected in the CHNEP area, it remains threatened by impacts from development including altered hydrology, pollution, and by sea level rise where upland habitat migration is blocked (Stewart and Radabaugh 2024).
+Salt marshes occur in lowenergy intertidal zones and are dominated by specially adapted salttolerant plants, such as black needle rush (Juncus roemerianus) and cordgrasses (Spartina spp.).
+Although almost 74% of remaining salt marsh habitat is protected in the CHNEP area, it remains threatened by impacts from development including altered hydrology, pollution, and by increased coastal flooding where upland habitat migration is blocked (Stewart and Radabaugh 2024).

 Mangrove forests are common in Southwest Florida and form a broad margin around their estuaries (Beever et al. 2016).
 They cover more than 60,000 acres in the CHNEP area and can extend inland several miles from open water.
 Mangrove forests are characterized by six geomorphic types, including overwash island, fringe, riverine, basin, hammock, and scrub.
-Southwest Florida mangrove species include red (Rhizophora mangle), black (Avicennia germinans), and white (Laguncularia racemosa) mangroves and the mangrove-like buttonwood (Conocarpus erectus).
+Southwest Florida mangrove species include red (Rhizophora mangle), black (Avicennia germinans), and white (Laguncularia racemosa) mangroves and the mangrovelike buttonwood (Conocarpus erectus).
 Mangroves perform vital, irreplaceable roles in providing food for species such as striped mullet (Mugil cephalus) and pink shrimp (Farfantepenaeus duorarum), habitat for birds and wildlife, and buffer inland areas from storm surges.
-Mangrove systems have the highest annual productivity of any system measured in the world and are critical to the world's carbon balance because they can store large amounts of carbon in the living and decomposing litter and soils that accumulate around their roots.
+Mangrove systems have the highest annual productivity of any system measured in the world.

-Natural threats to mangroves include high winds from tropical storms, lightning strikes, wave erosion, freezing, root and leaf predation, guano burial, and sea level rise.
+Natural threats to mangroves include high winds from tropical storms, lightning strikes, wave erosion, freezing, root and leaf predation, guano burial, and increased coastal flooding.
 Hurricane Ian caused immediate widespread losses, but mangrove mortality continued to accrue even 10 months after the storm due to storm surge deposit and altered hydrology smothering or drowning the trees (Stewart and Radabaugh 2024).
 Human-related threats include coastal hardening, insufficient culverting and elimination of tidal creek circulation, development and road construction, direct fill with spoil or channelization for mosquito-control ditches, dredging, pollution, and excessive trimming (Beever et al. 2016).
 The high cost of these impacts to mangrove habitat is ultimately paid by taxpayers in terms of flood damage, shoreline erosion, water quality corrections, and other lost ecosystem services.

-Sea level rise further stresses coastal wetlands like mangrove forests and salt marsh.
-Coastal wetlands are vulnerable to erosion, inundation, and drowning if the rate of natural soil accumulation cannot keep pace with sea level rise.
-Artificial structures such as roads, sea walls, and other flood protection structures can impede natural upland migration of coastal wetlands and result in habitat loss as sea level rises (Twilley 2007).
+Increased coastal flooding further stresses coastal wetlands like mangrove forests and salt marsh.
+Coastal wetlands are vulnerable to erosion, inundation, and drowning if the rate of natural soil accumulation cannot keep pace with saltwater intrusion.
+Artificial structures such as roads, sea walls, and other flood protection structures can impede natural upland migration of coastal wetlands and result in habitat loss as saltwater levels increase (Twilley 2007).